mnemesong/collection-generator/Readme.md

     <li>Using collections is more in line with the object style, allows you to use OOP patterns for collections of objects.</li>
     <li>Using collections allows you to use lambda functions, work with sets more declaratively.</li>
     <li>This package is intended to compensate for the lack of generics and typed arrays in PHP.</li>
+    <li>Collections are completely immutable. all modifying methods create a clone of the collection with the required image
+        changed composition.</li>
 </ul>

 <h3>RUS</h3>